holoviz-topics/neuro/README.md

-# Examples of neuroscience data visualization with the HoloViz+Bokeh stack
+# Examples of neuroscience data visualization with HoloViz+Bokeh